theothertored/kml/README.md

  - the label can be whatever you want it to be
  - the type must be `shell`
  - the command should be `.\\kml2kclip -in kml-preset.xml -out kclip.txt` , or something similar.
+    - this assumes `kml2kclip.exe` is in the same folder as your KML file. if that's not the case, you'll need to include a path to it, or add it's containing folder to PATH.
     - `.\\` is there because of powershell
     - I had to make `-in` and `-out` work because of powershell too
     - why doesn't powershell support `<` and `>` for stdio???